twilio/twilio-verify-for-react-native/README.md

 * Copy the factor Sid

 ### Sending a challenge
-* Go to Create Push Challenge page (/challenge path in your sample backend)
+* Go to `Create a push challenge` section in your sample backend (https://verify-push-backend-xxxxx.twil.io/index.html)
-* Enter the `identity` you used in factor creation
+* Enter the `Identity` you used in factor creation
 * Enter the `Factor Sid` you added
 * Enter a `message`.
 You will see the message in the push notification and in the challenge view
 * Enter details to the challenge.
 You will see them in the challenge view.
 You can add more details using the `Add more Details` button